Ibn al-Haytham: Model of the Motions of Each of the Seven Planets

 Alhazen's The Model of the Motions of Each of the Seven Planets was written c.
 1038.
 Only one damaged manuscript has been found, with only the introduction and the first section, on the theory of planetary motion, surviving.
 (There was also a second section on astronomical calculation, and a third section, on astronomical instruments.)
 Following on from his Doubts on Ptolemy, Alhazen described a new, geometry-based planetary model, describing the motions of the planets in terms of spherical geometry, infinitesimal geometry and trigonometry.
 He kept a geocentric universe and assumed that celestial motions are uniformly circular, which required the inclusion of epicycles to explain observed motion, but he managed to eliminate Ptolemy's equant.
-In general, his model didn't try to provide a causal explanation of the motions, but concentrated on providing a complete, geometric description that could explain observed motions without the contradictions inherent in Ptolemy's model.
+In general, his model did not try to provide a causal explanation of the motions, but concentrated on providing a complete, geometric description that could explain observed motions without the contradictions inherent in Ptolemy's model.